 8: CANCELLATION BY THE OWNER

-8.1 We may have to make changes to your booking and reserve the right to do so at any time.
+8.1 They may have to make changes to your booking and reserve the right to do so at any time.
 Such changes may be minor, and we will inform you of them as soon as reasonably possible.
-If we make a major change to your booking, we will inform you as soon as reasonably possible if there is time before your departure and you will then have the choice of either accepting the change to your booking, alternative accommodation of comparable standard if available, or cancelling your booking and receiving a full refund of all monies paid to us.
-We reserve the right to cancel a booking in any circumstances or if you do not pay the balance of the booking price in accordance with these Booking Conditions.
+If they make a major change to your booking, we will inform you as soon as reasonably possible if there is time before your departure and you will then have the choice of either accepting the change to your booking, alternative accommodation of comparable standard if available, or cancelling your booking and receiving a full refund of all monies paid to us.
+They reserve the right to cancel a booking in any circumstances or if you do not pay the balance of the booking price in accordance with these Booking Conditions.

 - reasons of force majeure making the booking impossible, these can include (but not limited to) Acts of God, including but not limited to fire, flood, earthquake, windstorm or other natural disaster, threat of war or preparation for war, armed conflict, imposition of sanctions, embargo, breaking of diplomatic relations or similar actions, terrorist attack, civil war, civil commotion or riots, nuclear, chemical or biological contamination or sonic boom, mandatory compliance with any law, fire, explosion or accidental damage, loss at sea, adverse weather conditions, epidemics, or health risks, any labour dispute, including but not limited to strikes, industrial action or lockouts, interruption or failure of utility service, including but not limited to electric power, gas or water, collapse of building structure, failure of equipment or machinery, computers, or vehicles, technical or maintenance problems with transport, non-performance by supplier or subcontractor, or other similar events beyond our control; or